Website traffic is a difficult source of data.

 - Gretchen first comes to your site through an email campaign.
 She bookmarks the URL from the email, so every time she comes to your site, it looks like she’s coming through the same email campaign.

 It isn’t possible to account for everything a user might do.
 For this reason, it is impossible for web analytics data to be perfectly accurate.
 It’s common to find differences between data sources – Adobe Analytics might report different numbers than Google Analytics, which might report different numbers than your web app’s backend database.

 Imperfect data isn’t useless, though.
 Far from it!
 As long as the data source is consistently off in the same way – as long it is precise – it can be used to detect real effects.
 In web analytics, precision is more important than accuracy.

 You should also consider working with experienced web analysts and developers who have created solutions to these common data collection issues.
-Stay tuned for the next post in this series explaining how to fix these issues, or, better yet, work with us.
+Stay tuned for the next post in this series explaining how to fix these issues.